25 Best and Cheapest Markets in Delhi and What to Buy 2026

 Mandelia Road, one of the main roads in Kamla Nagar market

-A clown sitting side saddle on a parked motorcycle eating a plate of chaat in the busy market
+A clown sitting side saddle on a parked motorcycle eating a plate of chaat in Rajouri Garden market

-There’s a lot of clowns in Rajouri Garden Market (don’t ask me why), this one was having a chaat break
+There’s a lot of clowns in Rajouri Garden Market and this one was having a chaat break

 Rajouri Garden Market, also known as Block J Market, is a quieter (unless you go on Sunday afternoon) and less expensive version of the trendy south Delhi markets like GKI or Khan Market.
 This is the best market in north-west Delhi.

-Rajouri Garden Market has large shops, roadside vendors, restaurants, bars and food stalls.
-Despite several malls being in close proximity, it’s the preferred place to shop for locals.
+There are large shops, roadside vendors, restaurants, bars and food stalls.
 Make sure you check out the shops in the lanes off the main market – there’s some wonderful, unique vendors, and prices are usually better.

 24. Ghazipur Phool Mandi (Flower Market)